inrupt/artifact-generator/README.md

 # Ontology Artifact Generator

-Builds deployable artifacts for various programming languages (e.g. NPM Node modules for Javascript, or JARs for Java, or assemblies for C#, etc.) that contain source code files defining programming-language-specific constants for RDF vocabulary terms.
-For example, our generator might produce the following Javascript constant to represent the Person class from Schema.org:
+Builds deployable artifacts for various programming languages (e.g. NPM Node modules for Javascript, or JARs for Java, or assemblies for C#, etc.) that have source files defining programming-language-specific constants for RDF vocabulary terms.
+For example, our generator might produce the following Javascript constant to represent the Person class from Schema.org (i.e. `https://schema.org/Person`):
 ```
     /**
      * A person (alive, dead, undead, or fictional).